keptn/lifecycle-toolkit/docs-new/docs/guides/tasks.md

 The `spec` section of the `KeptnTaskDefinition` defines the runner to use for the container:

-Keptn provides a general Kubernetes container that you can configure to do almost anything you want:
+Keptn provides a general Kubernetes container runtime that you can configure to do almost anything you want:

 - The `container-runtime` runner provides